 Use INCLUDE to process another assembler file and then return to the current file when done.
-If the file isn't found in the current directory, the include-path list passed to rgbasm(1)'s -I option on the command line will be searched.
+If the file isn't found in the current directory, the include path list (see the -I option in rgbasm(1)) will be searched.
 You may nest INCLUDE calls infinitely (or until you run out of memory, whichever comes first).